 Globalization Partners can help you make the most of the hiring process through Namibia hiring outsourcing.
 Instead of you recruiting your own employees, we’ll find the right people for your team and onboard them.
 Since we use our existing subsidiary, we can save you time and worries about Namibia employment compliance.

-How to Hire Namibia Employees
+How to Hire Employees in Namibia

 Namibia allows both fixed- and indefinite-term contracts, but they must be written in the local language.
 Although you can include any terms applicable to the employment, we recommend including compensation, benefits, termination requirements, and any other terms related to your company.
 Always include salary and compensation amounts in Namibian dollars to avoid confusion.